BTEC National Foundation Diploma in Uniformed Protective Services Level 3

 Looking for a career in public services?

-With a wide variety of roles to explore, during this course you’ll study units in leadership and teamwork in the public service; citizenship and diversity in the public service; exercise, health and lifestyle; crime and its effects and government and policies in the public services.
-This will give you a broad insight into this exciting sector.
+With a wide variety of roles to explore, during this course you’ll study a range of units that will give you a broad insight into this exciting sector.

 This course is for you if...